Stochastic gravitational waves from long cosmic strings: Anisotropic stress correlators

 Let us first focus on the radiation and matter eras.
 The scaling ensures that $\calT(\xi,\xi',k)=\calU(x,x')$, where, as before, $x=k\eta$.
 One expects this function to be maximal along the diagonal $x=x'$ as the correlations should decay at large unequal times.
 It is therefore convenient to work with the new variables

-where the wavenumber dependence is now only in $u$.
+where the wavenumber dependence is now only in $u$\footnote{Not to be confused with the $(u,v)$ variables appearing in Ref.~\cite{Durrer:2001cg}.}.
 Moreover, since $u$ and $v$ are positive and may assume variations over a few orders of magnitude, we will be working in the $(\ln u, \ln v)$ space.
 In order to numerically determine the function $\calU$ from irregular gridded data, we have used some simple machine-learning method based on a radial basis function (RBF) decomposition~\cite{Broomhead:1988}.
 Basically, this consists in decomposing the function $\calU(\ln u,\ln v)$ as a weighted sum of isotropic functions, here inverse quadratic, centered over a set of nodes in the $(\ln u,\ln v)$ space.
-The weights are computed as to minimize the difference between the weighted sum and the actual data.
-Such a decomposition is strictly equivalent to a single layer neural network having as many neurons as RBF nodes.
-Less than percent accuracy in the decomposition is typically achieved with a few hundred nodes.
+More specifically, denoting the vector $\br\equiv(\ln u,\ln v)$, we fit the correlator by the function